JosephRE95/JosephRE95/README.md

-- 🔭 I’m currently working on a full stack website for a sority
+- 🔭 I’m currently working on a full stack website for a sorority
 - 🌱 I’m currently learning to optimize my JavaScript to create the better a smoothest websites for clients
 - 👯 I’m looking to collaborate on Migrating AI into websites
 - 🤔 I’m looking for help with expanding my experiance with larger engeneering projects